dimi-fn/Various-Data-Science-Scripts/MATLAB/README.md

 * use **importdata** to import data from files on hard drive
     * `x = importdata('textFile.txt);`
-        * x will be a struct with
+        * x will be of type struct

 -------